Incognito95/Unsplash-API/readme.md

 <br>D - Delete

 ## Search
 Search function was made on the table collections layout view to make it easier to search and try to find what your looking for by using the keyword known as `LIKE` and `% %`.
-It's not 100% finished yet will be finishing the search function a little bit later on, but at the moment you can only search based on the number on the ID
+It's not 100% finished yet will be finishing the search function a little bit later on, but at the moment you can only search based on the number on the ID.